triska/clpfd/README.md

             n_factorial(N1, F1),
             F is N * F1.

-Believe it or not, but this version is taught in several universities.
-The fact that the following interaction *incorrectly* tells us that there is exactly one solution of the factorial relation is of no tangible concern in such courses:
+This version appears in several places.
+The fact that the following interaction *incorrectly* tells us that there is exactly one solution of the factorial relation is apparently no cause for concern there:

     ?- n_factorial(N, F).
     N = 0,
     F = 1.

-One and zero are the only interesting integers in any case, if you are mostly interested in programming imperative assembly languages.
+Zero and one are the only important integers in any case, if you are mostly interested in programming at a very low level.

 For more usable and general programs, I therefore recommend you stick to CLP(FD) constraints for integer arithmetic.
 You can place your